ED Management

 Course

-Use the flagship course when you want a structured way to evaluate AI tools, pressure-test claims, and protect clinical judgment.
+Use the physician-led course when you want a structured framework for evaluating AI tools, protecting clinical judgment, and leading implementation decisions.

 Practice the decision path under pressure